 But What About the Pandemic?

-Because of the brand’s forward-thinking approach with technology, Scott and Stephen were confident they would succeed, even through the pandemic.
-In fact, after they signed their deal, COVID-19 never slowed down their business development process.
+Because of the brand’s forward-thinking approach with technology, Scott was confident he would succeed, even through the pandemic.
+In fact, after he signed the deal, COVID-19 never slowed down his business development process.

-Instead, the pair was excited about their consistent updates from Jason Smiley regarding the brand’s double-digit growth.
+Instead, he was excited about the consistent updates from Jason Smylie regarding the brand’s double-digit growth.

 In addition, Scott credits the Capriotti’s team with being just as supportive as ever throughout 2020.
 Even prior to the pandemic, Capriotti’s took pride in doing everything with safety in mind.